 Accelerated program

-Χ Cooperative education program
+Х Comprehensive transition and postsecondary program for students with intellectual disabilities

-Χ Cross-registration
+Х Cross-registration

-Distance learning
+Х Distance learning

-Χ Double major
+Х Double major

-Χ Dual enrollment
+Х Dual enrollment

 English as a Second Language (ESL)

-Χ Exchange student program (domestic)
+Х Exchange student program (domestic)

 External degree program

-Χ Honors Program
+Х Honors Program

-Χ Independent study
+Х Independent study

-Χ Internships
+Х Internships

 Liberal arts/career combination

-Χ Student-designed major
+Х Student-designed major

-Χ Study abroad
+Х Study abroad

-Χ Teacher certification program
+Х Teacher certification program

+Х Undergraduate Research

 Weekend college

 Other (specify):

-E2 Has been removed from the CDS.

-E3 Areas in which all or most students are required to complete some course work prior to graduation:
+- E2 Has been removed from the CDS. - E3 Areas in which all or most students are required to complete some course work prior to graduation:

-Χ Arts/fine arts
+Х Arts/fine arts

 Χ Computer literacy

-Χ English (including composition)
+Х English (including composition)

-Χ Foreign languages
+Х Foreign languages

-Χ History
+X History

+Physical Education

-Χ Humanities
+Х Humanities

+Intensive writing

-Χ Mathematics
+Х Mathematics

-Χ Philosophy
+- X Philosophy

-Χ Sciences (biological or physical)
+X Sciences (biological or physical)

-Χ Social science
+- X Social science

 Other (describe):

-CDS-E Page 16
+CDS-E Institutional Research Page 15

-F. Student Life
+F. STUDENT LIFE

-F1 Percentages of first-time, first-year (new first-time) degree-seeking students and degree-seeking undergraduates enrolled in Fall 2021 who fit the following categories:
+F1 Percentages of first-time, first-year degree-seeking students and degree-seeking undergraduates enrolled in Fall 2022 who fit the following categories:

-First-time, first- year (freshman) students Undergraduates Percent who are from out of state (exclude international/nonresident aliens from the numerator and denominator) 75% 73% Percent of men who join fraternities Percent of women who join sororities 0% 5% Percent who live in college-owned, -operated, or - affiliated housing 33% 58% Percent who live off campus or commute 67% 42% Percent of students age 25 and older 0% 2% Average age of full-time students 18 19 Average age of all students (full- and part-time) 18 19
+First-time, first- year students Undergraduates Percent who are from out of state (exclude international/nonresidents from the numerator and denominator) 77% 73% Percent of men who join fraternities Percent of women who join sororities 0% 0% Percent who live in college-owned, -operated, or - affiliated housing 98% 58% Percent who live off campus or commute 2% 42% Percent of students age 25 and older 0% 2% Average age of full-time students 18 20 Average age of all students (full- and part-time) 18 20